-Figure 2-14 Kinetics of HIV reservoirs and immunologic parameters prior to and following ATI and reanimation of ART.
-The frequency of CD4+ T cells carrying HIV DNA and cell-associated viral RNA was measured prior to (pre-ATI) and following ATI (ATI) and upon reinitiation of ART (post-ATI).
+Figure 2-17 Kinetics of HIV reservoirs and immunologic parameters prior to and following ATI and re-initiation of ART.
+The frequency of CD4+ T cells carrying HIV DNA and cell-associated viral RNA was measured prior to (pre-ATI) and following ATI (ATI) and upon re-initiation of ART (post-ATI).
 The frequency and cell count of CD4+ and CD8+ T cells are shown at the pre-ATI, ATI, and post-ATI timepoints.
 Statistical significance was tested with Wilcoxon signed rank test. p < 0.05, p < 0.01, p < 0.0001, NS, not significant.
-Adapted from (73) Figure 1.
+Adapted from (93) Figure 1.

-Bar, et al. (27) reported on 24 participants in two cohorts; in one cohort (A5340), participants had been taking ART for 3.8-6.0 years (median 4.7) and in the other (15-I-0140) participants had been taking ART for 7.7-13.3 years (median 10.0).
+Bar et al (48) reported on 24 chronically infected participants in 2 cohorts; in one cohort (A5340), participants had been taking ART for 3.8-6.0 years (median 4.7) and in the other (15-I-0140) participants had been taking ART for 7.7-13.3 years (median 10.0).
 All participants received VRC01, followed by an ATI, which ended upon confirmation of viral rebound.
 Median time to viral rebound was 4 weeks in the A5340 trial and 5.6 weeks in the 15-I-0140 trial.
 VRC01 slightly delayed plasma viral rebound compared with historical controls but did not sustain viral suppression.
 No safety issues were observed in either cohort.

-Clarridge, et al. (74) reported on the ten chronically infected participants in the 15-I-0140 cohort who received VRC01 immediately before and during ATI (median of 8 weeks, range 3-17 weeks).
-The length of the treatment interruption was governed by the time to meeting ART re-initiation criteria, which included a decrease of > 30% in the baseline CD4+ T-cell count or an absolute CD4+ T-cell count < 350 cells/mL, sustained (≥ 4 weeks) plasma viremia > 1,000 copies/mL, any HIV-related symptoms or pregnancy (27, 74).
+Clarridge et al (94) reported on the 10 chronically infected participants in the 15-I-0140 cohort who received VRC01 immediately before and during ATI (median of 8 weeks, range 3-17 weeks).
+The length of the treatment interruption was governed by the time to meeting ART re-initiation criteria, which included a decrease of > 30% from the baseline CD4+ T-cell count or an absolute CD4+ Tcell count < 350 cells/mL, sustained (\geq 4 weeks) plasma viremia > 1,000 copies/mL, any HIV-related symptoms, or pregnancy (48, 94).
 During treatment interruption, total HIV DNA in CD4+ T cells increased significantly from preinterruption levels and all participants rebounded, with median peak viremia of 30,950 copies/mL observed (range 340 - 273,221).
 By 6-12 months post-ATI, reservoir size, including the proportion of near full-length, genome-intact proviral sequences and structurally defective proviral sequences, and immune markers of exhaustion and activation returned to pre-ATI levels; CD4+, CD8+ (including activated CD8+), B, and NK cell levels also returned to pre-ATI levels; and there was no evidence of emergence of antiretroviral drug resistance mutations in intact proviral DNA sequences.

-Similar findings were reported by Salantes, et al., among 14 chronically infected individuals who received VRC01 immediately prior to and during treatment interruption (median of 6 weeks, range 3-14 weeks) in A5340.
-The length of the treatment interruption was governed by the time to meeting ART re-initiation criteria, which included CD4+ T-cell count < 350 cells/mL or a return of HIV viremia defined as HIV RNA \geq 200 copies/mL followed by HIV RNA \geq 1,000 copies/mL or three consecutive measurements of \geq 200 copies/mL.
-No significant changes in pre or postinterruption reservoir size or composition were observed by quantitative PCR, cell-associated RNA or quantitative viral outgrowth assay (QVOA).
-Perhaps most relevant to HVTN 804/HPTN 095, these findings remained true for participants with very small and relatively less heterologous reservoirs pre-ATI (eg, participant 7 in Figure 2-15) (75).
+Similar findings were reported by Salantes et al (95) among 14 chronically infected individuals who received VRC01 immediately prior to and during treatment interruption (median of 6 weeks, range 3-14 weeks) in A5340.
+The length of the treatment interruption was governed by the time to meeting ART reinitiation criteria, which included CD4+ T-cell count < 350 cells/mL or a return of HIV viremia defined as HIV RNA \geq 200 copies/mL followed by HIV RNA \geq 1,000 copies/mL or 3 consecutive measurements of \geq 200 copies/mL.
+No significant changes in pre or postinterruption reservoir size or composition were observed by quantitative polymerase chain reaction (PCR), cell-associated RNA or quantitative viral outgrowth assay (QVOA).
+Perhaps most relevant to HVTN 805/HPTN 093, these findings remained true for participants with very small and relatively less heterologous reservoirs pre-ATI (eg, participant 7 in Figure 2-18).